Answerability for regulated training

 Often ends with generic advice or a contact form.

-Routes to the relevant course, service, expert, employer path, or human review.
+Routes to the relevant course, service, expert, employer path, or human handoff.

 Hard to audit what changed or why.